Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Introduction

 \section{Introduction}

 Artificial Intelligence (AI) weather prediction (hereafter AIWP) models have achieved great success, driven by advances in neural network architectures, computational devices, and the availability of high-quality reanalysis datasets, such as the European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis version 5 \cite<ERA5; >{hersbach2020era5}.
 State-of-the-art AIWP models can generate forecasts with low computational costs.
-Their forecast skills are competitive with top global Numerical Weather Prediction (NWP) models and can be improved further with additional training data \cite<e.g.>{bi2023accurate,lam2023learning,chen2023fuxi,nguyen2023climax,bonev2023spherical,bodnar2024aurora,nguyen2023scaling,willard2024analyzing,lang2024aifs,schreck2024community}.
+Their forecast skill scores are competitive with top global Numerical Weather Prediction (NWP) models and can be improved further with additional training data \cite<e.g.>{bi2023accurate,lam2023learning,chen2023fuxi,nguyen2023climax,bonev2023spherical,bodnar2024aurora,nguyen2023scaling,willard2024analyzing,lang2024aifs,schreck2024community}.
 However, AIWP models exhibit lower fidelity in forecasting precipitation compared to prognostic, free-atmosphere variables.
 Recent evaluations on Weatherbench2 reveal that AIWP models tend to produce ``blurry'' precipitation forecasts.
 In many cases, they are verified to be worse than the ECMWF Integrated Forecast System (IFS) \cite{rasp2024weatherbench}.

-To tackle the problem of AI-driven precipitation forecasts, this study proposes a novel solution---integrating terrain-following coordinates with global mass and energy conservation schemes into AIWP models.
+To tackle the problem of AI-driven precipitation forecasts, this study proposes a novel solution---integrating terrain-following coordinates into AIWP models.
 Terrain-following coordinates have been used in NWP models since \citeA{phillips1957coordinate}.
-Among these, hybrid sigma-pressure coordinates— which follow terrain near the surface and transition to constant pressure levels aloft—have seen the widest adoption \cite{simmons1981energy,ritchie1991application,ecmwf2016dynamics}.
-As discussed in \citeA{rasp2024weatherbench}, an important reason of the blurry AI-driven precipitation forecasts is the lack of representation of local scale features.
-Here, we hypothesize that hybrid sigma-pressure coordinates have the potential to represent near-surface weather conditions better and help AIWP models understand the relationships between local-scale terrain features and precipitation characteristics when making forecasts.
+Among these, hybrid sigma-pressure coordinates-- which follow terrain near the surface and transition to constant pressure levels aloft --have seen the widest adoption \cite{simmons1981energy,ritchie1991application,ecmwf2016dynamics}.
+As discussed in \citeA{rasp2024weatherbench}, an important reason for the blurry AI-driven precipitation forecasts is the lack of representation of local-scale features.
+Here, we hypothesize that hybrid sigma-pressure coordinates have the potential to represent near-surface weather conditions better and help AIWP models understand the relationships between local-scale information and precipitation characteristics when making forecasts.